 Cancer campaigner angry at being sent polling card for late wife

-Stephen Teap urges overhaul of register following reports of similar incidents on social media
+Stephen Teap urges overhaul of register after reports of similar incidents on social media

 Cervical smear test campaigner Stephen Teap has urged an overhaul of the electoral register after receiving a polling card for his late wife more than two years after her death.
 Photograph: Michael MacSweeney/Provision